AmdAero/SensorTest/README.md

 It's our first time programming Android.

 We will implement:
--  A nice and simple GUI
+-  A nice and simple GUI using Tabs/Swipe on a fragment way
 -  A stopwatch with TTS
 -  We will try to measure the heigt of the phone (With the accelero and rotation sensor)
 -  A connection with a database using JSON

 We're working together with students abroad to make a wallclimbing app!